 A 49-year-old male is referred for further evaluation of an incidentally noted solid renal mass of the left iliac fossa renal allograft found on routine ultrasound in June of 2017.
-The patient denied any flank, abdominal or pelvic pain.
-No voiding dysfunction or gross hematuria.
+The patient denied any flank, abdominal, or pelvic pain.
+There was no history of voiding dysfunction or gross hematuria.
 He underwent renal transplant from a deceased donor in 1997 for end-stage renal disease (ESRD) secondary to focal segmental glomerulosclerosis (FSGS).
-His serum creatinine had remained stable at 170 μmol/L. In 2007, he was diagnosed with an 8.4 cm renal cell carcinoma of his right native kidney and underwent radical nephrectomy for a pT2 clear cell renal cell carcinoma (RCC), Fuhrman nuclear grade 4 tumour with negative surgical margins.
+His serum creatinine had remained stable at 170 μmol/L. In 2007, he was diagnosed with an 8.4 cm RCC of his right native kidney and underwent radical nephrectomy for a pT2 clear-cell RCC, Fuhrman nuclear grade 4 tumor with negative surgical margins.
 There had been no evidence of local or distant recurrence since.

-Routine renal ultrasound revealed a 4.9cm lobulated solid mass with internal vascularity involving the upper pole of the allograft.
-Computed Tomography (CT) scan was used to further characterize the mass.
-This demonstrated a 5.4 cm x 4.1 cm x 4.2 cm solid enhancing lesion of the upper pole with 50% endophytic component, and close approximation to the renal hilar fat.
+Routine renal ultrasound revealed a 4.9 cm lobulated, solid mass with internal vascularity involving the upper pole of the allograft.
+Computed tomography (CT) scan was used to further characterize the mass.
+This demonstrated a 5.4x4.1x4.2 cm solid, enhancing lesion of the upper pole with 50% endophytic component and close approximation to the renal hilar fat (Fig. 1).
 The renal vein and external iliac vein were patent.
 No local lymphadenopathy or metastatic disease was appreciated.
 A chest radiograph was normal.
-His serum creatinine was stable at 173 μmol/L with eGFR 36 mL/min/1.73m indicating moderate renal impairment.
+His serum creatinine was stable at 173 μmol/L with estimated glomerular filtration rate (eGFR) 36 mL/min/1.73m2 indicating moderate renal impairment.

 The patient subsequently underwent an uneventful CT-guided percutaneous biopsy of the renal mass.
-Histopathology demonstrated Clear Cell Renal Cell Carcinoma (RCC), Fuhrman nuclear grade 2.
-He was planned for open left partial nephrectomy of the transplant kidney with all benefits, risks and potential complications reviewed.
+Histopathology demonstrated clear-cell RCC, Fuhrman nuclear grade 2.
+He was planned for open left partial nephrectomy of the transplant kidney with all benefits, risks, and potential complications reviewed.

-In October 2017, the patient underwent an uneventful open left renal allograft partial nephrectomy for a 5.4cm mass extending deep into the renal sinus fat.
-The kidney and associated tumour were identified.
+In October 2017, the patient underwent an uneventful open left renal allograft partial nephrectomy for a 5.4 cm mass extending deep into the renal sinus fat.
+The kidney and associated tumor were identified.
 Dissection was performed around the renal artery and vein until control of the renal hilum was achieved.
-He received 12.5g of intravenous Mannitol.
+He received 12.5g of intravenous mannitol.
 Following en bloc clamping of the renal hilar vessels, the mass was excised in completion.
-The tumour extended quite deep into the kidney and sinus fat in the interpolar region.
-Deep margin on histopathology was negative for tumour.
+The tumor extended quite deep into the kidney and sinus fat in the interpolar region.
+Deep margin on histopathology was negative for tumor.
 Following complete excision, the defect was repaired in multiple layers.
 Vascular clamps were removed and hemostasis was controlled.
 A Jackson-Pratt surgical drain was placed and secured.
-Blood loss was about 200ml and cold ischemic time was about 20 minutes.
+Blood loss was about 200 ml and cold ischemic time was about 20 minutes.